Itential Frequently Asked Questions

 Does Itential store state details about the network?

 The Itential platform is not intended to be the “source of truth” for the network, it integrates with both network and IT systems to allow you to build a workflow to determine the current network state before automating any changes.
-However, using the Lifecycle Manager application it is possible to define and store details in IAP associated with a network device or service which can be used for automation and reporting throughout the different stages of its lifecycle.
+However, using the Lifecycle Manager application it is possible to define and store details in Itential associated with a network device or service which can be used for automation and reporting throughout the different stages of its lifecycle.

 Yes, the ability to run separate, distinct workflows as a child job is available within a parent workflow.
 This makes it possible to build modular workflows that focus on a specific function, like opening a change request ticket in an ITSM, and reusing that as a child job in other workflows.
-This allows multiple teams to work within Automation Studio to build and manage automations that are specific to their domain.
+This allows multiple teams to work within Design Studio to build and manage automations that are specific to their domain.
 Network teams can focus on building automations related to networking tasks and leverage workflows that another team builds and maintains for processes like opening and updating change request tickets, or communications notifications to different teams.

 Does Itential support closed-loop automation?